Achievable logoAchievable logo

 • The rectum, which stores feces.

 Unlike the small intestine, the large intestine has no folds or villi.
-Its primary function is to absorb any remaining water not taken up in the small intestine.
+Its primary function is to absorb any remaining water that wasn’t absorbed in the small intestine.

-Within it, bacterial flora ferment undigested nutrients (producing gas) and synthesize vitamin K, necessary for blood clotting.
+Within the large intestine, bacterial flora ferment undigested nutrients (producing gas) and synthesize vitamin K, which is necessary for blood clotting.
 The rectum connects to the outside through the anal sphincter, which opens during defecation to release waste.

 Muscular control

-Muscular control throughout the digestive tract relies on strategic valves and coordinated motion.
-The cardiac sphincter (or gastroesophageal sphincter) at the junction of the esophagus and stomach prevents food from traveling backward, while the pyloric sphincter at the stomach’s exit moderates food flow into the small intestine.
+Muscular control in the digestive tract depends on valves (sphincters) and coordinated movement.
+The cardiac sphincter (gastroesophageal sphincter) at the junction of the esophagus and stomach helps prevent food from moving backward.
+The pyloric sphincter at the stomach’s exit controls the flow of stomach contents into the small intestine.

-The rhythmic contractions known as peristalsis move food through each segment of the gastrointestinal tract, ensuring that digestion and absorption proceed efficiently.
+Peristalsis - rhythmic contractions of smooth muscle - moves food through each segment of the gastrointestinal tract so digestion and absorption can proceed.

 Peristalsis